Today, the U.S.

-I want to thank my good friend, the Ranking Member, Mr. Neal, for yielding.
+I want to thank my friend, the Gentleman from Massachusetts (Mr. McGovern) for yielding.

 Mr. Speaker, I rise today to oppose this rule and to support the previous question.